shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 assigned from each article to each author equally when there are multiple authors.
-Yet [Sarsons (2017)](https://www.aeaweb.org/articles?id=10.1257/aer.p20171126) shows how innapropriate this accounting is by exhibiting the unequal citation rate of return in among economists by gender – which actually inspired me to work with economics publishing data in the first place\!
-Call it a point of interest to rank economists by better measures as this project progresses.
+Yet [Sarsons (2017)](https://www.aeaweb.org/articles?id=10.1257/aer.p20171126) shows how inappropriate this accounting is by exhibiting the unequal citation rate of return in among economists by gender – which actually inspired me to work with economics publishing data in the first place\!
+Call it a point of interest to rank economists by better measures in the future, as this project progresses.

 The above top ten are at the very top of the field and citations are, of course, not evenly distributed across researchers in the field.
 So what does the wider distribution look like?
 <img src="2_RePEc_listings_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

-Citations are positively skewed among authors, so much so that the disribution above can only be visualised well with a log scale in
+Citations are positively skewed among authors, so much so that the distribution above can only be visualised well with a log scale in
 citations: the top of the distribution has orders of magnitude more citations than the rest.
 One might call this distribution *unequal*, but is the distribution *unequal* for all the years of these data?
 <img src="2_RePEc_listings_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

 The Gini coefficient measures income inequality in economics, where 0 is perfect equality and 1 perfect inequality.
 The coefficient is stable among citations for authors per year between 0.5 and 0.45, which